 Sometimes HDR is the Only Way to Capture a Scene

 The shot of the stained glass window, above, is an example of a scene that requires a technique like HDR.
 Without exposure blending there would have been no way to capture the woman, the plants and the book in a single shot where the stained glass was also exposed correctly.
 This image resulting from HDR processing more closely resembles the way I remember the scene than any of the individual exposures.
 Now, it’s true that the color reproduction is not accurate.
 The greens in the plants are oversaturated as are the warm golden brown hues of the wall.
 At the same time, the colors in the stained glass are actually less vibrant than the way I remember them.
 As with any photographic image it’s a facsimile of a scene or an event—not the actual scene.
-More examples of HDR imagery that captures a wide dynamic range without going over the top are shown in Christopher’s article HDR WEDDING PHOTOGRAPHY TIPS.
+You can find more tips on using HDR photography in this guide on Adorama’s blog, as well as in Chris’s article on HDR WEDDING PHOTOGRAPHY TIPS.

 HDR Has Matured